 There aren’t very many things that are worse than spending thousands of dollars and several years of time to become an expert in a field that is already overrun with experts.
 For that reason, it’s crucial to research job prospects and salaries for web designers before committing oneself to a discipline.
-Even in careers related to technology, one can never be too careful.
+Even in careers related to computer technology, one can never be too careful.
 Web designers are no exception.

 With that in mind, have a look at the facts about the web designer job outlook in the near future.

-Of course, it would make sense to know exactly what web design entails before making the effort to delve into such details as its prospects and average salaries.
+Of course, it would make sense to know exactly what web design entails before making the effort to delve into such details as web designer job outlook, prospects, and average salaries.

 To start, you should understand that there is a difference between web designers and web developers—and that difference isn’t always recognized by employers.
-Many businesses use the term interchangeably, so be sure to read through job descriptions and skill requirements when you’re applying for positions.
+Many businesses use the terms interchangeably, so be sure to read through job descriptions and skill requirements when you’re applying for positions.

 What web designers do, on the other hand, has more to do with conceptualization.
 Web designers are usually heavily involved with layout and visual site elements.
 They work closely with clients and other decision makers to create an overall look for the site.
 They need to understand color theory, graphic design, and information flow.
 They design site templates, consider how to incorporate branding, and often rely heavily on graphics programs (such as Photoshop, Adobe InDesign, Illustrator, and Sketch).